TimLih-h/Traffic-Proccessor/reports/week6/README.md

 29. **Summary of the current product status and expected Week 7 follow-up work.**
     - **Current status:** The system is fully containerised and includes TProc, CNSS, and PostgreSQL
-    - **Week 7 follow‑up:** Bug fixes, finishing touches, try to add VM-to-VM compatability
+    - **Week 7 follow‑up:** Bug fixes, finishing touches, try to add VM-to-VM compatability, store statistics in database

 30. **Contribution traceability table mapping each team member to issues, PRs or MRs, review activity, testing, documentation, transition, or deployment work.**